radgrad/docusaurus2/docs/developers/howto/write-markdown.md

 ---
-title: Markdown Reference Guide
+title: How to write markdown
-sidebar_label: Markdown Guide
+sidebar_label: Write markdown
 ---

 You can write content using [GitHub-flavored Markdown syntax](https://github.github.com/gfm/).